preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 ### Decoupling use cases
 Use cases also change for different reasons among themselves.
 Use cases are a very natural way to divide the system.

-They are thin vertical slices which use different parts of our horizontal layers.
+They are thin vertical slices that use different parts of our horizontal layers.
 Hence, we need to keep the horizontal layers decoupled from each other on the vertical as well - e.g. the UI for the "add-order" use case should be separate from the "delete order" use-case UI.

 ### Decoupling mode
 Some of the use cases we talked about so far might have different operational needs than others - they might need to run at higher throughputs.

-Since we decoupled those use cases from one another, we can now independently scale them as needed - e.g. we could separate a particular use-case in a separate micro service or process.
+Since we decoupled those use cases from one another, we can now independently scale them as needed - e.g. we could separate a particular use-case in a separate microservice or process.

 ### Independent develop-ability
 So long as the use cases & horizontal layers are separate from each other, the system will support independent developability via multiple teams.